Xqhare/neith/README.md

 #### Convenience functions:

-I have coded three "convinience" functions.
+I have coded three "convenience" functions.

 1. `get_min`
     - To get the minimum entry of any column.